-Dear Birthmother: if you feel conflicted about having another pregnancy after placing, allow us assure you!
+Dear Birthmother: if you feel conflicted about having another pregnancy after placing or you’re dealing with secondary infertility after placing, take note.
 You have every right to have another child in the future.
 You are entitled to parent after having placed.
 (And if you placed through Abrazo, know that your agency and your placed child’s family will wholeheartedly support your right to parent, if you so choose.)
 You do deserve this.
 (And you do have every right to celebrate.)

 It’s a troubling fact, however, that a certain number of birthmothers experience secondary infertility after relinquishing a child for adoption.
 (The reasons for this are still unclear to researchers.)
 According to a 2010 study by Isabel Andrews, 40-60% of mothers that place do not go on to bear other children.
 That is a staggering statistic, and frankly, it breaks our hearts.